The Poetry Review: Background

 Muriel Spark led the Review dynamically from 1947 to 1949, introducing a fee to be paid to contributors, but she was ousted for her poetic radicalism and liberal views.
 An editorial board presided from 1952 to 1962, led by Thomas Moult.
 Derek Parker handed over to avant-garde poet Eric Mottram in 1970, who was followed by Roger Garfitt and Peter Forbes (1985–2002).
 Other former editors include Adrian Henri, Andrew Motion and Mick Imlah.
 Fiona Sampson held the role from 2005 to 2012.
-A series of guest editors followed — George Szirtes, Charles Boyle, Bernardine Evaristo, Moniza Alvi, Esther Morgan and Patrick McGuinness — until Summer 2013, when Maurice Riordan assumed the editorship for the next four years.
+A series of guest editors followed—George Szirtes, Charles Boyle, Bernardine Evaristo, Moniza Alvi, Esther Morgan and Patrick McGuinness—until Summer 2013, when Maurice Riordan assumed the editorship for the next four years.

 The Review was at first a monthly magazine and then from 1915 to 1951 became bi-monthly, turning quarterly in 1952.
 It has published the work of poets including Thomas Hardy, Rupert Brooke, Robert Frost, W. H. Auden, Ezra Pound, Philip Larkin and Allen Ginsberg.

+Edited and introduced by the then editor Fiona Sampson, the 400-page book A Century of Poetry Review was published by Carcanet Press to mark the Poetry Society's centenary in 2009.
 In Spring 2014 the magazine returned to the title The Poetry Review.
-The current editor is the poet Wayne Holloway-Smith, who succeeded Emily Berry in Spring 2022, who in turn succeeded Maurice Riordan with the Spring 2017 issue.
-It is published in March, June, September and December and given to each subscribing member of the Poetry Society.
+The current editor is the poet Wayne Holloway-Smith, who succeeded Emily Berry following the Spring 2022 issue, who in turn succeeded Maurice Riordan with the Spring 2017 issue.
+It is published in March, June, September and December and given to each subscribing member of The Poetry Society.